nbw/battlesnake/README.md

 * The direction that was taken to reach it
 * It's value on the painted grid
 * The sum of all the values of nodes leading up to it
+* A reference to it's parent
+* An array of children

 ### 4. Find a Squirrel to Traverse the Tree (`squirrel.rb`)